tsunami416604/azure-docs.hu-hu/articles/storage/files/storage-files-identity-ad-ds-enable.md

 Join-AzStorageAccountForAuth `
         -ResourceGroupName $ResourceGroupName `
-        -Name $StorageAccountName `
+        -StorageAccountName $StorageAccountName `
         -DomainAccountType "<ComputerAccount|ServiceLogonAccount>" `
-        -OrganizationalUnitName "<ou-name-here>" #You can also use -OrganizationalUnitDistinguishedName "<ou-distinguishedname-here>" instead.
-If you don't provide the OU name as an input parameter, the AD identity that represents the storage account will be created under the root directory.
+        -OrganizationalUnitDistinguishedName "<ou-distinguishedname-here>" # If you don't provide the OU name as an input parameter, the AD identity that represents the storage account is created under the root directory.

 #You can run the Debug-AzStorageAccountAuth cmdlet to conduct a set of basic checks on your AD configuration with the logged on AD user.
 This cmdlet is supported on AzFilesHybrid v0.1.2+ version.
 For more details on the checks performed in this cmdlet, see Azure Files Windows troubleshooting guide.
 Debug-AzStorageAccountAuth -StorageAccountName $StorageAccountName -ResourceGroupName $ResourceGroupName -Verbose